Skip to content

 Pay Tier E | aka “Software Engineer II” or “Engineer II”

-• Mentor Tier F coders
+• Mentor Tier F coders on domain context, codebase conventions, and AI workflows

 • Lead small technical discussions

-• Improve team processes
+• Improve team processes and AI-assisted workflows

 • Apply industry knowledge to inform technical choices and feature design